Quantum-safe encryption

 Financial records, health data, intellectual property, classified communications, and personally identifiable information are all in the crosshairs.
 The IBM Institute for Business Value research, based on responses from 565 executives across 15 countries and 13 industries, found that despite this clear and present danger, quantum-safe awareness remains dangerously low.

-The scale of the Quantum-safe encryption challenge
+The scale of the quantum-safe encryption challenge

 For organisations, this is not simply a case of applying a software patch.
 Cryptography exists at virtually every layer of the digital enterprise — applications, networks, infrastructure, APIs, supply chains, and third-party services.
 Transitioning to quantum-safe cryptographic standards is an enterprise-wide exercise that can take years to complete.